JCSDA/jedi-docs/docs/inside/jedi-components/saber/mo_vert_loc.rst

 In this case, a low-rank reconstruction of the vertical localization matrix is more accurate for levels with higher weights, but less accurate for levels with lower weights.

 The weights :math:`\mathbf{w}` are computed as the square root of the air mass associated to each layer.
-This air mass is computed from the :code:`pressure field name in pressure file` variable of the `pressure file name` netcdf file.
+This air mass is computed from the :code:`pressure field name in pressure file` variable of the :code:`pressure file name` netcdf file.
-This variable should have a shape of :math:`n_z+1`, and the air mass for one level is computed from the pressure differences.
+This variable should give the pressure at the interfaces between the :math:`n_z` levels, so must have a shape of :math:`n_z+1`.
+The air mass for one level is computed as the pressure thicknes, i.e. the pressure difference between the two associated interfaces.

 From weights :math:`\mathbf{w}`, the eigen decomposition is performed on :math:`\mathbf{WLW}` with :math:`\mathbf{W}` the diagonal matrix with diagonal :math:`\mathbf{w}`.
 This may change the modes and their ordering.